 The tool is capable of many different tasks, which in turn, help to streamline the entire link-building process, especially in helping create what I like to refer to as ‘Foundational Web 2.0 Backlinks’.

-Despite what many SEO’s say, these types of web 2.0 backlinks are effective in helping
+Despite what many SEO’s say, these types of web 2.0 backlinks are effective in helping your website rank, and I’m going to explain why!

 What are Foundational Web 2.0 Backlinks and why are they important to acquire?